StrangeBeeCorp/docs/docs/thehive/user-guides/organization/configure-organization/manage-notifications/notifiers/email-to-addr.md

 <h2>Procedure</h2>

-1. {% include-markdown "includes/organization-view-go-to.md" %}

-2. {% include-markdown "includes/notifications-tab-go-to.md" %}

-3. Select :fontawesome-solid-ellipsis: next to the notification where you want to add the notifier, then select **Edit**.

-4. Select the **EmailerToAddr** notifier.
+1. When [creating a new notification](../create-a-notification.md) or editing an existing one, select the **EmailerToAddr** notifier.

-5. In the **EmailerToAddr** drawer, enter the following information:
+2. In the **EmailerToAddr** drawer, enter the following information:

     **- Subject**